rick-de-water/Lingo/README.md

 }
 ```

-All code point information is stored in a `Traits` type.
-This could work if it was implemented well, but it has several problems:
+All code unit information is stored in a `Traits` type.
+This works well for ascii strings, but starts to run into issues when dealing with encodings that go beyond ascii.
  * It assumes that every `CharT` is a code point, making it very difficult to work with multibyte/multiunit code points.
  * It generally has no information about the code page used. `char` could be ascii, utf8, iso 8859-7, or anything really.
-And while the standard is adding `char8_t`, `char16_t` and `char32_t` for unicode, we can't expect the standard to add a strong typedef for every code page out there.
+And while the standard is adding `char8_t`, `char16_t` and `char32_t` for unicode, it really only knows that it is a form of UTF, but has no idea how actually encode, decode or transform the data.

-To solve this problem, the library adds a new string type that is defined as:
+To solve this problem, the library adds a new string type:
 ```c++
 namespace lingo
 {